Frequently Asked Questions

 Q. When is payment due for my tuition bill?

-A. The payment due date for each semesters tuition bill is typically 3 weeks prior to the start of classes.
+A. Payment due date for fall semester is the first Monday in August.
+Payment due date for spring semester is the first working day in January.
 Check the Business Office web site for the listing of the due date for a specific semester.

-Q. When is the late payment fee accessed?
+Q. When is the late payment fee assessed?

-A. A late payment fee of $150.00 is accessed on undergraduate accounts for payment received beyond the Due Date for the semester.
-Please refer to your bill or the Buisness Office web site for the semester Due Date.
-A late payment fee of $80.00 is accessed on graduate accounts for payment received beyond the second week of class.
+A. A late payment fee of $200.00 is assessed on undergraduate accounts when the Amount Due reflected on the Web Statement of Account is in excess of $2,000 after the due date for the semester.
+Please refer to your bill or the Business Office web site for the semester due date.
+A late payment fee of $80.00 is assessed on graduate accounts for payment received beyond the second week of class.

 Q. How will I receive my bill?